Sanad-Alkhatib/ML/README.md

-# Pumpkin Price Prediction using Linear Regression
+# Pumpkin Price Classification using Logistic Regression

 ## 1️⃣ Project Overview
 This project predicts pumpkin prices using historical pricing and characteristics.